postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/Intro to the Run in Postman button.md

 ## Security considerations

-This section only covers security details related to the Run in Postman feature.
+> This section only covers security details related to the Run in Postman feature.
 Refer to the [complete security practices page](https://www.postman.com/security) for general details.

-* Do a test import of your collection to be sure no sensitive data, like access keys, have been included.
+* Do a test import of your collection to be sure no sensitive data, like access keys, has been included.
 You can create a duplicate of your collection and remove any data you do not want shared.
 Duplicate your collection from the ellipsis **(...)** menu next to your collection name.

 ![Ellipsis menu](https://assets.postman.com/postman-docs/Duplicate+collections.jpg)

 * Collections imported into the Postman app via the Run in Postman button are copies of the original.
-* Only collection-specific data you enter in Postman is shared through the Run in Postman button. **Example:** Collection names and descriptions, or the request data (URL, headers, body, tests, scripts, etc.).
+* Only collection-specific data you enter in Postman is shared through the Run in Postman button.
+Examples of collection-specific data would include the collection name and description, or request data (URL, headers, body, tests, scripts, etc.).

 ## Next steps